KacperGierycz/KacperGierycz/README.md

 I'm a junior Java developer.
 I found my passion in programming and live with it since then it's challenging and wonderful.
 I live in Warsow and currently looking for a place to put my skills to use.

-My Interest in Java are web development: Spring, Spring Boot, MVC, REST API, and things that go with it SQL, Thymeleaf, Bootstrap, Jenkins, Tomcat, Angular, HTML, CSS, JavaScript.
+My Interest in Java are web development: Spring, Spring Boot, MVC, REST API, and things that go with it: Hibernate, SQL, JDBC, JSP, Thymeleaf, Bootstrap, Jenkins, Tomcat, Angular, HTML, CSS, JavaScript.
 All these wonderful and useful aspects of web programming are included in my projects.

 My personal favorites are algorithms and programmatic challenges.